Aliriyaj007/CosmosLens/README.md

 ## Contributing

-Contributions are welcome if they:
+This project is not open for unrestricted contributions.

+If you want to:

+* Suggest improvements
-* Preserve simplicity
+* Fix bugs
-* Improve clarity or correctness
+* Discuss extensions or professional licensing
-* Avoid unnecessary dependencies

-Open an issue or submit a PR with a clear explanation.
+Open an issue or contact the author directly.
 ---

 ## Author & Contact